 Rather, the facilitator's role is to create a mindful, compassionate, safe environment for whatever may arise during the session to support self-regulation through co-regulation by the facilitator and his or her own self-regulatory capacity.

 My Name is Emel Coban-Kraus and I am your TCTSY Facilitator.

-As one of the very few providers of TCTSY in Germany I offer TCTSY online and in my practice room both in german and in english.
+As one of the very few providers of TCTSY in Germany I offer TCTSY for individuals and groups online and in my practice room both in german and in english.

 If you are interested in TCTSY, please contact me.

 It is not possible to participate in my TCTSY sessions without prior contact or conversation.

 Classes are provided either live in my private practice and online via Zoom.

 If you would like to learn more about TCTSY in General, please also visit: